prevention-icon

 Pantry moths fluttering around a warehouse aren’t just a nuisance; they can become dangerous when there is heavy machinery in operation.
 With many hiding places and an abundance of food to choose from, an outbreak can happen quickly and quietly, resulting in a violation of industrial health and safety regulations as well as hefty fines.

-Preventing a pantry moth problem
+Preventing Indian pantry moth problem

-You can be pro-active in taking the following steps to protect your home from an outbreak:
+You can be proactive in taking the following steps to protect your home from an outbreak:

 Keep your pantry and kitchen clean